k2view-academy/K2View-Academy/articles/TDM/tdm_gui/14a_task_source_component.md

 # Task - Source Component

-The Source component contains the data source settings: from where the entities and/or tables are taken.
+The Source component contains the data source settings, that is, from where the entities and/or tables are taken.

 The Source component is mandatory for all tasks except for the delete-only or reserve-only tasks.